 How to make:

-	In base of shaker STIR honey with lemon and orange juices until honey dissolves.
-Add gin, SHAKE with ice and fine strain into chilled glass.
+SHAKE all ingredients with ice and fine strain into chilled glass.

 |2 fl oz||Rutte Dry Gin|

 |1/2 fl oz||Honey syrup (3 honey to 1 water)|

 The combination of honey and lemon suggests flu relief but don't wait for an ailment before trying this soothing concoction.

 The beneficial addition of a splash of orange juice to a Bee's Knees (classically it's just gin, lemon and honey) comes from David Embury's 1948 book The Fine Art of Mixing Drinks where he says, "The addition of a small amount of orange juice makes for an interesting variation".

 With light white rum in place of gin, this drink becomes a Honeysuckle, and with Jamaican rum, it becomes a Honey Bee